 When planting, incorporate compost to improve drainage and fertility, spacing plants 30-45cm (12-18in) apart and watering thoroughly.

-To keep the plant blooming throughout the season, promptly remove flower spikes as soon as they begin to fade - this deadheading encourages the plant to produce more flowers rather than putting energy into seed production.
+To keep the plants blooming throughout the season, promptly remove flower spikes as soon as they begin to fade - this deadheading encourages the plants to produce more flowers rather than putting energy into seed production.

-Regular watering, particularly in dry spells, will help maintain healthy growth, but be careful not to waterlog the soil, as this salvia prefers well-drained conditions.
+Regular watering, particularly in dry spells, will help maintain healthy growth, but be careful not to waterlog the soil, as these salvias prefer well-drained conditions.

-To keep the plant blooming throughout the season, promptly remove flower spikes as soon as they begin to fade - this deadheading encourages the plant to produce more flowers rather than putting energy into seed production.
+To keep the plants blooming throughout the season, promptly remove flower spikes as soon as they begin to fade - this deadheading encourages the plants to produce more flowers rather than putting energy into seed production.

-Regular watering, particularly in dry spells, will help maintain healthy growth, but be careful not to waterlog the soil, as this salvia prefers well-drained conditions.
+Regular watering, particularly in dry spells, will help maintain healthy growth, but be careful not to waterlog the soil, as these salvias prefer well-drained conditions.

 What's included:

-In every collection you will receive one of each of the following varieties, each supplied in a 9cm pot:
+In this collection you will receive one of each of the following plants supplied in 9cm nursery pots:

 Salvia guaranitica 'Black and Blue': This head-turning perennial offers both stature and sumptuous colour.
 It's an impressive sight in late summer and autumn when the dark, 30cm long spikes appear, each threaded with rich purple-blue flowers that are held at their bases by near-black calyces.
-'Black and Blue' is a vigorous plant, but it's not fully hardy, so if possible place it near a south facing wall where it will Grows to 2.5m.
+Grows to 2.5m.

 Flowering period: